 Driven to find new opportunities for the future by understanding the ways and stories of the past, he is passionate about exploring ancient historical, cultural, and religious sites, views, and practices.
-With his wife, Jeanne, he has pursued this passion all over the world, exploring and photographing ancient, medieval, and contemporary shrines and cultural sites in Europe, Asia, Africa, the Middle East, and America.
-Most recently he spent 2 years in the Middle East to research religious and cultural connections and perspectives among Christians and Muslims.
+Richard has pursued this passion all over the world, exploring and photographing ancient, medieval, and contemporary shrines and cultural sites in Europe, Asia, Africa, the Middle East, and America.
+Prior to coming to Trinity, he spent 2 years in the Middle East researching religious and cultural connections and perspectives among Christians and Muslims.
 His home base was the American University of Iraq, where he taught world religions and western civilization.

-Richard loves sailing, scuba, films, photography, science fiction, puns, motorcycles, and travel — but his and Jeanne’s greatest delights are their three grown daughters.
+Richard loves sailing, scuba, films, photography, science fiction, puns, motorcycles, and travel — but his greatest delight is his three grown daughters.

 Richard may be contacted at 788-6290, ext.
 24 or firstname.lastname@example.org.